bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/README.md

 certreq -accept ad_ldaps_cert.crt
 ```

-We can check that the cert has been imported by runnung the following powershell.
+We can check that the cert has been imported by running the following powershell.
 We should see CN=example.com
 ```powershell
 PS C:\LDAPS> Get-ChildItem "Cert:\LocalMachine\My"